The Boxspring is a hybrid breed of dog that brings together the Boxer and the English Springer Spaniel.

 However, that is on the understanding that they do get that minimum outdoor exercise every single day for the sake of their health.

 This breed is also going to do well with agility training as well as playing a game of fetch.
 Both can contribute to their exercise requirements, so build that into their daily routine as well.

 Boxspring Health and Conditions

-The Boxspring is actually quite a healthy breed of dog.
-In fact, there are relatively few health conditions that are viewed as being potentially problematic for this breed.
+The Boxspring is quite a healthy breed of dog.
+There are relatively few health conditions that are viewed as being potentially problematic for this breed.

 However, it will still be important for you to discuss the health of the parents before you buy a puppy with the breeder.

 Do also consider asking for evidence of what the vet has said about them.

 That being said, the main health conditions to be aware of for this breed include:

 - Hip Dysplasia

 - Congenital Heart Defect